 Let’s say you’re walking through a Starbucks, and you’re looking at your cell phone.
 Let’s also say you’re wearing shoes that are slippery on the bottom and unstable, and you’ve had a few beers in the past hour at the bar next door.
 An employee was cleaning the floors and walked away for just a minute.
 The employee set up a sign to warn patrons of the soapy water on the floor, but the sign collapsed and fell flat on the floor before you turned the corner and stepped in the soapy water and fell.
 As a result, you broke your arm and needed $75,000 worth of surgery.

 Now, let’s say the jury says your injuries and your pain and suffering are worth $100,000, and they say that you were 60% at fault.
-In Florida, you would be entitled to 40% of the damages, or $40,000.
-In South Carolina, Georgia, North Carolina, and Alabama, you would be entitled to nothing because of your high percentage of fault.
+In a pure comparative negligence state (what Florida used to be), you would be entitled to 40% of the damages, or $40,000.
+Under Florida's current laws and in South Carolina, Georgia, North Carolina, and Alabama, you would be entitled to nothing because of your high percentage of fault.

 Hypothetical 2: You are 20% at fault.